UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • Installing carbon monoxide detectors on every level of your home and near sleeping areas is the single most effective way to prevent poisoning.

-What Is Carbon Monoxide and How Is It Produced?
+What Is Carbon Monoxide And How Is It Produced?

 Infographic illustrating that carbon monoxide is an odorless, colorless gas from incomplete combustion that mixes with room air, contrasting it with carbon dioxide.

-This infographic explains that carbon monoxide is a dangerous, invisible gas from incomplete fuel burning that mixes evenly in room air, unlike the normally safe carbon dioxide we exhale.
+Carbon monoxide is a dangerous, invisible gas from incomplete fuel burning that mixes evenly in room air, unlike the normally safe carbon dioxide we exhale.

 Infographic illustrating common sources of carbon monoxide gas leaks within a typical home.